blue-yonder/tsfresh/docs/text/introduction.rst

 (and yes, it is pretty cold!)

-Now you want to calculate different characteristics such as the maximal or minimal temperature, the average temperature or the number of temporary temperature peaks:
+Now you want to calculate different characteristics such as the maximum or minimum temperature, the average temperature or the number of temporary temperature peaks:

 .. image:: ../images/introduction_ts_exa_features.png